New clinical trial explores precision treatment for advanced pancreatic cancer

 Pancreatic cancer cells.
 CCR scientists opened a new clinical trial this month to study the effectiveness of the drug selumetinib in slowing tumor growth.

 Photo credit: National Cancer Institute/USC Norris Comprehensive Cancer Center

 A new phase II clinical trial to assess the safety and efficacy of a drug called selumetinib for treating patients with advanced pancreatic cancer whose tumors harbor a specific genetic marker has opened at the Center for Cancer Research and is currently recruiting participants.
 Advanced pancreatic cancer includes stage III, in which the tumor has spread to tissues surrounding the pancreas, and stage IV, in which cancerous cells have entered the blood stream and spread to the lymph nodes and other distant tissues and organs.

-“None of the approved chemotherapy efforts to treat pancreatic cancer have been working,” says Udo Rudloff, M.D., Ph.D., an Investigator in the Thoracic and Gastrointestinal Oncology Branch, who is leading the study.
+“None of the approved chemotherapy efforts to treat pancreatic cancer have been working,” says Udo Rudloff, M.D., Ph.D., an Investigator in the Pediatric Oncology Branch, who is leading the study.

 Patients with pancreatic cancer face a grave prognosis, with less than 10 percent of people surviving longer than five years after diagnosis.
 Survival rates for the disease have not changed substantially in more than three decades, and by 2030, researchers predict that pancreatic cancer deaths may outpace both colon and breast cancer deaths.

 The genetic marker targeted in this new trial, called KRAS G12R, is a mutation in the KRAS gene that awakens an enzymatic pathway that causes cancer cells to proliferate.
 Selumetinib acts by inhibiting a particular enzyme in this pathway called MEK.